 - Conduct evaluation, including providing evaluation forms, and report back to participants.

-Safe Exam Browser (SEB) has been selected as the preferred add-on application for securing devices using Moodle digital assessment tools.
+a) Safe Exam Browser (SEB) has been selected as the preferred add-on application for securing devices using Moodle digital assessment tools.
 SEB can lock down the device so that the student cannot access unauthorised resources during the assessment.
 SEB is integrated with Moodle.
-The application must be downloaded to the student’s device prior to the assessment.
+The SEB application must be installed on the computer being used for the assessment (i.e. in a lab or on the student's device prior to the assessment).
+Additional restrictions may need to be established - such as to limit Internet access in on-campus labs.

 Further information about SEB is available here https://safeexambrowser.org/about_overview_en.html

-- The assessment must be delivered using Moodle assessment tools e.g. Quiz, to allow SEB to be configured.
+- The pilot assessment must be delivered using Moodle assessment tools.
+If SEB is being used then this must be using Quiz.
+This is to allow SEB to be configured.

 - Students should be informed about the purpose and nature of SEB; information will be provided by the PVCE Office for this purpose.